 If your pup isn't thoroughly socialized he may grow up to be a very nervous and timid dog - jumping at the slightest noise or sudden movement, shying away from contact of any kind - in fact, a total scaredy-dog!

-Naturally, you'll want your puppy's coat to look clean, healthy, and in great condition (and you'll want him to smell nice too!).
+Naturally, you'll want your Cocker's coat to look clean, healthy, and in great condition (and you'll want him to smell nice too!).

-A good diet always helps, but if you check your dog's coat regularly, and brush him daily, paying special attention to those feathers when they begin to grow in, you'll certainly get the results you're looking for!
+A good diet always helps, but if you check his coat regularly, and brush him daily, paying special attention to those feathers when they begin to grow in, you'll certainly get the results you're looking for!

 You'll find lots of useful tips and advice on all aspects of grooming your dog, as well as a guide to which grooming tools are essential to keep your Spaniel's coat looking healthy and in tip-top condition.

 Your Spaniel's health is very important and as loving owners we do our level best to ensure our dogs remain healthy at all times.

 One particular problem area for this breed is their pendulous ears - they may be beautiful, but they're prone to stubborn ear infections and need to be kept scrupulously clean to keep bacteria and infection at bay.

 And let's not forget dog fleas and dog ticks - just hearing those words makes me want to scratch!